when will section 21 be abolished

 Why does the government want to scrap it?

-Labour wants to abolish Section 21 as part of a wider push to make renting more secure for tenants.
-Their view is that “no-fault” evictions often leave tenants feeling vulnerable, as they can be asked to leave without any reason, making it hard to challenge poor housing conditions or stand up for their rights.
+Labour wants to abolish Section 21 as part of a wider effort to make renting more secure for tenants.
+The concern is that “no-fault” evictions can leave tenants feeling vulnerable, as they might be asked to leave without explanation – or even as a form of retaliation.
+This can make it harder for tenants to challenge poor housing conditions or assert their rights.

-At the same time, the proposed reforms include strengthening the grounds for possession under Section 8, to ensure landlords still have a fair and workable route to regain their properties when necessary.
+The goal of removing Section 21 is to give tenants greater stability and confidence, allowing them to plan ahead without fear of eviction on informal or arbitrary grounds.
+At the same time, the proposed reforms would strengthen the grounds for possession under Section 8, ensuring landlords still have a clear legal route to regain their property when necessary.

 You might also be interested in…